-SketchUp Material Editor - Enhanced Materials in SketchUp
+SketchUp Material Editor - Enhanced Realistic Materials for SketchUp

-SketchUp Material Editor - Enhanced Materials in SketchUp
+SketchUp Material Editor - Enhanced Realistic Materials for SketchUp

 The first image is a reminder of where we left our sample SketchUp model in the previous post: BEST PRACTICES FOR LIGHTS AND MATERIALS IN SKETCHUP.
 In this post, we will look at how the new Enscape Materials tool will allow us to enhance a few of the materials in this scene.